MicrosoftDocs/win32/desktop-src/DirectShow/isamplegrabbercb.md

-﻿---
+---
-Description: 'The ISampleGrabberCB interface provides callback methods for the ISampleGrabber::SetCallback method.
+Description: The ISampleGrabberCB interface provides callback methods for the ISampleGrabberSetCallback method.
 If your application calls that method, it must implement this interface.
-For more information, see ISampleGrabber.' ms.assetid: '30166d1b-cc37-43c4-8f64-681d8f2013b9'
+For more information, see ISampleGrabber. ms.assetid: 30166d1b-cc37-43c4-8f64-681d8f2013b9
 title: ISampleGrabberCB interface
+ms.date: 05/31/2018
+ms.topic: interface
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # ISampleGrabberCB interface